pvc988/TableGen/README.md

 * `CCLD` selects linker used (defaults to `CC`)
 * `CCLDFLAGS` specifies flags for `CCLD` command
 * `LIBS` specifies any extra libraries needed to build the executable

+### Usage

+To use this tool, you have to, at least, specify input grammar file and output table file path.
+Full usage message:

+    usage: tablegen [options] <grammar> -o <filename>
+        grammar - grammar file to be used for table generation -o <filename> - output file path
+        -a <algorithm> - LR1 or LALR1 algorithm can be used (default: LR1)
+        -d <value> - numeric value specifying debug message level (default: 0)